rulu-eu/rulu2013/_posts/2013-05-18-announcing-4-first-speakers.md

 </div>

 <div class="row-fluid">
-	We will give you more details about each of their talk in the upcoming days.
+	We will give you more details about each of their talks in the coming days.
-	Bur first we have to unveil some of the other speakers' names, so <a href="http://twitter.com/rulu">stay tuned</a> for the incoming announcements!
+	Bur first we have to unveil some of the other speakers' names, so <a href="http://twitter.com/rulu">stay tuned</a> for more!
 </div>